COLLEGE OF ENGINEERING & SCIENCE

 CBERS and its closely affiliated Biomedical Engineering academic program have long had international acclaim for research, rehabilitation engineering, and service.
-Through partnership with the world-class facilities and researchers in the Institute for Micromanufacturing, CBERS has developed expertise in the growing BioMEMS field.
+Through a partnership with the world-class facilities and researchers in the Institute for Micromanufacturing, CBERS has developed expertise in the growing biomedical microelectromechanical systems field.

 ISERC is an interdisciplinary center bringing together faculty and resources in the sciences, technology, engineering, mathematics, education, and business.
 Building on the past successes of multidisciplinary collaborations at Louisiana Tech, ISERC is focused on the following objectives:

 - To serve as a catalyst for future research in engineering and science education at Louisiana Tech and throughout the nation

 - To provide a focal point for continued multidisciplinary collaboration in engineering and science education reform

 - To nationally disseminate innovative practices in engineering and science education, and